-These NEDFs were quite well-formed and stable, and some were very large.
-Whereas the first NEBs dark spots in March-April had highly positive DL1 (Figure 2b), in July and August these spots had normal drifts: mean DL1 = +0.17 deg/day, range -0.23 to +0.5 deg/day.
+These NEDFs were quite well-formed and stable, with some being very large.
+Whereas the first NEBs dark spots in March-April had highly positive DL1 (Figure 2b), in July & August these spots had normal drifts: mean DL1= $+0.17^{\circ}/d$, range -0.23 to $+0.5^{\circ}/d$.
 By early August there was a stable array of 13 of them around the planet.
-The main activity was between the spots numbered 14 and 1 and 2, which were repeatedly splitting to produce new, small, very dark, short-lived spots that retrograded with DL1 ~ +0.5 to +1.6 deg/day.
+The main activity was between the spots numbered 14, 1 & 2, which were repeatedly splitting to produce new, small, very dark, short-lived spots that retrograded with DL1~ +0.5 to $+1.6^{\circ}/d$.
 This behaviour is typical alongside intense disturbances within the NEB, which tend to generate and partially entrain dark spots on or near the NEBs edge.

-Within the NEB in July there was ubiquitous small-scale turbulence, but no distinct rifts nor bright spots (except a pair of bright streaks that were moving with DL2 = -3.6 deg/day, from late July onwards).
+Within the NEB in July there was ubiquitous small-scale turbulence, but no distinct rifts nor bright spots (except a pair of bright streaks that were moving with $DL2=-3.6^{\circ}/d$, from late July onwards).
 Bright spots would reappear in late August (e.g. one in Figure 6), perhaps representing the resumption of normal activity.

-Northern NEB and N.Tropical Zone:
+Northern NEB & N. Tropical Zone

-In June there were large-scale contrasts between different sectors, and several very dark grey spots at roughly fixed L2 in the NTropZ (see below) (Figure 4).
-These are very unusual for the NTropZ, but similar spots had been seen during previous NEB broadenings or revivals (e.g. one in 1893: Figure 5.).
-But by early July, no obvious large features persisted (Figure 6).
-There were many dark patches scattered all across these latitudes (18-21°N) but they were rapidly changing.
+In June there were large-scale contrasts between different sectors, and several very dark grey spots at roughly fixed L2 in the NTropZ (Figure 4; see below for details).
+These are very unusual for the NTropZ, but similar spots had been seen during previous NEB broadenings or Revivals (e.g. one in 1893, shown in Figure 5.).
+However, by early July no obvious large features persisted (Figure 6).
+There were many dark patches scattered across these latitudes $(18-21^{\circ}N)$, but they were rapidly changing.

 Later in July, the main dark grey features were innumerable streaks lying obliquely across the northern NTropZ (20-22°N), indicating the wind speed gradient.
 (Similar streakiness was also seen after the NTBs outbreak in 2007, so it may be due to either or both outbreaks.)
-Meanwhile the NTropZ also increasingly filled in with dusky ochre shading, mixed with the herring-bone pattern of grey streaks.
-In the less streaky sectors of NTropZ, hi-res images confirmed that there was definitely diffuse colour, which was not just due to low resolution (e.g. Figure 7).
+Meanwhile the NTropZ also increasingly filled in with dusky ochre shading, mixed with the herringbone pattern of grey streaks.
+In the less streaky sectors of the NTropZ, hi-res images confirmed that there was definitely diffuse colour, which was not just due to low resolution (e.g. Figure 7).

-After a broadening or revival of the NEB, an array of cyclonic brown ovals ('barges') and anticyclonic white ovals (AWOs) normally forms [ref.5].
-This had already begun in August, with several surprising aspects (Figures 8 & 9):

-(i) At least one barge and one AWO seem to have survived from the previous year.
-The AWO was the well-known old White Spot Z (WSZ) (Figure 8); but it was a dark grey spot in June, and remained largely shrouded in grey streaks into August.
-(WSZ had also been dark grey for a time during the 2007 NTBs outbreak [ref.
-R13b].)
+After a broadening or Revival of the NEB, an array of cyclonic brown ovals ('barges') and anticyclonic white ovals (AWOs) normally forms.5 This had already begun in August, with several surprising aspects (Figures 8 & 9): (i) At least one barge and one AWO seem to have survived from the previous year.
+The AWO was the well-known old White Spot Z (WSZ), shown in Figure 8.
+However, it was a dark grey spot in June and remained largely shrouded in grey streaks into August.
+(WSZ had also been dark grey for a time during the 2007 NTBs outbreak.^{13b})